 How many hours of sleep do you need during the workweek?
 Six hours?
 Maybe seven?
 It’s an age-old debate, but with more women in the workforce than ever before, the conversation is worth revisiting.

-Especially because research shows that sleep deprivation can actually cause parts of the brain’s synapses to be “eaten” by other brain cells.
+Research shows that sleep deprivation can actually cause parts of the brain’s synapses to be “eaten” by other brain cells.
 That's according to a somewhat new study by researchers at the Marche Polytechnic University in Italy.
 Lead researcher Michele Bellesi analyzed the brains of mice that had been separated into four groups.
 The first group was left to sleep for six to eight hours, the second was periodically woken up from sleep, the third was kept awake for an extra eight hours and the last group was kept awake for five days straight.
 Bellesi found that astrocytes — abundant glial cells in the brain that clean out worn-out cells and debris so electric impulses can be transferred smoothly between neurons (get all that?) — were more active when the mice had been deprived of sleep.
 So, they broke down more of the brain’s connections than necessary.

 “We show for the first time that portions of synapses are literally eaten by astrocytes because of sleep loss,” Bellesi told New Scientist.